eesmer/DebianDC/Documentation/architecture/networking.md

 - DNS configuration is applied or modified.
 - User space services start.

-An important detail is that DNS configuration does not need to occur at a single fixed point in this sequence.
+An important detail is that DNS configuration does not need to occur at a single fixed point in this sequence. <br>
 Multiple components may attempt to update it.

+### 4. Static IP Configuration in DebianDC
+DebianDC implements static IP configuration as follows:

+- `/etc/network/interfaces`
+- `/etc/network/interfaces.d/debiandcnw`

+Basic principles:
+- DHCP lines are explicitly removed
+- Static configuration is isolated in a dedicated file
+- The main interface file contains only `interfaces.d/*`

 ---